 - Carbon dioxide (CO2) sensors with data logging capabilities have been installed in all school cafeterias.
 The level of CO2 in the room air, measured in parts per million (ppm) CO2, provides an indication of the effectiveness of the outdoor air ventilation in diluting airborne contaminants.

-- Additional tables were ordered and have been distributed to schools to help ensure outside eating areas are furnished, as well as to allow maximum spacing indoors.
+- Additional tables were ordered and distributed to schools to help ensure outside eating areas are furnished, as well as to allow maximum spacing indoors.

 - Based on the availability of products from vendors, large tents that are compliant with local code were provided to elementary schools to increase outdoor dining spaces.

-- Plexiglass shields for indoor cafeteria tables were being secured for grades K-6 where students are largely unable to be vaccinated.
-These panels provide additional protection between students who are unable to be vaccinated while eating when masks cannot be worn.
+- Plexiglass shields for indoor cafeteria tables were secured for grades K-6 where students were largely unable to be vaccinated.
+These panels were removed beginning March 1, 2022.